robmiller/jekyll-resize/README.md

 [![GitHub tag](https://img.shields.io/github/tag/MichaelCurrin/jekyll-resize)](https://github.com/MichaelCurrin/jekyll-resize/tags/)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/MichaelCurrin/jekyll-resize/blob/master/LICENSE)

+If your page is loading too slowly because of large images and you can't be bothered to manually create thumbnails (images with reduced dimensions), then this Jekyll plugin is for you.

+It will create downsized images from your existing images at build time - resizing only images that need to be resized, providing an easy way to embed the image and allowing and dimensions you wish.

-Create downsized images from your images, at build time when making a [Jekyll](https://jekyllrb.com) static site.
-This is useful for loading a gallery of thumbnails and then linking to the full-size image as an overlay or separate page.
+This is useful for loading a gallery of thumbnails.
+You can then link to the full-size image that comes up as an overlay or standaline image page.

 ## Sample